Titanic The Queen of the Ocean w/ LED Set 1/200

 Titanic (W/LED).
 One-piece hull made from two-directional slide molds.
 Deck pattern finely rendered.
 7 pieces of photo etched frets for handrails, ladders etc.

-Availability: In stock
+Availability:

 UPC